BlinkPay/Blink-Debit-API-Client-Java/README.md

 ```

 # Configuration
-- Customise/supply the required properties in your `application.yaml` or `application.properties`.
+- Customise/supply the required properties in your `blinkdebit.yaml` or `blinkdebit.properties`.
 This file should be available in your classpath, i.e. normally placed in `src/main/resources`.
 - Sandbox debit URL is `https://sandbox.debit.blinkpay.co.nz` and production debit URL is `https://debit.blinkpay.co.nz`.
 - The client credentials will be provided to you as part of the on-boarding process.
 These properties can also be supplied using environment variables.
 > **Warning** Take care not to check in your client ID and secret to your source control.